SalishSeaCast/docs/tidalcurrents/tidal_current_comparison.rst

 .. figure:: CODARM2pha.png

-* We can see that the model and the observations are in the same range of values, however the observations is able to capture the steep gradients and variations in the center of the Strait of Georgia.
+* We can see that the model and the observations are in the same range of values, however the observations has steep gradients and variations in the center of the Strait of Georgia unlike the model.
+The accuracy of the CODAR values are still in the process of being determined therefor it is unwise to pull any conclusions from this.

 * This figure below is the phase of the K1 tidal constituent.

 .. figure:: CODARK1pha.png

+* There is similar features as with M2 phase, the steep changes in gradient.
+The zone at the mouth of the Fraser that has a smaller phase than the rest of the area in the model seems like it may extend further out in the observations.

 Foreman Model (2004)
 ------------------------